Sonnet 494

 Sonnet 487

-My eyes burst open at the thunderclap,
+My eyes sprang open at the thunderclap—

 I reached beside and found that you were gone;

-The linen cold revealing time had passed,
+The linen cold betrayed that time had passed,

-My mind yet numb recalled no other sounds.
+My mind yet numb—recalled no other sound.

 Another flash then lit the vacant room,

-I lit the candle hoping you were there.
+I lit the candle—hoping you were there.

 Beneath the raging din of pelting rain,